 Pudding Recipes You Might Like

-- Malt Chocolate Pudding Log Eggless
+- Eggless Malt Chocolate Pudding Log - smooth, chocolatey, and completely no bake.

-- No Bake Chocolate Flan (Gelatina) Recipe
+- No Bake Chocolate Flan - rich chocolate custard with a glossy finish.

 INGREDIENTS